italankin/15Puzzle/docs/how-to-play.markdown

 ## 1. Basic rules

 A classic 15 puzzle uses tiles with 15 numbers written on each and one empty slot.
-Tiles can be moved either vertically or horizontally if they stand next to empty space.
+Tiles can be moved either vertically or horizontally, if they stand next to empty space.

 The goal of the game is to rearrange numbers on field into order.